 Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) ₫0 Mute light On: Computer sound is off.Off: Computer sound is on.
-(3) Power light On: The computer is on.
+(2) 4 ⊘ Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) ŢŹ Touchpad light On: The touchpad is off.Off: The touchpad is on.
+(4) Power light On: The computer is on.
 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
 Hibernation is the power-saving state that uses the least amount of power.